cvent/lounge/README.md

 ### Schema Inheritance <a id="schema-extend"></a>

-Go deeper into pre and post middleware
+Go deeper into schema inheritance

 ### Embedded Documents <a id="embedded"></a>